-Other financial assets at amortised cost The City classifies financial assets at amortised cost if both of

-- the following criteria are met: the asset is held within a business model whose objective is to collect the contractual cashflows, and - the contractual terms give rise to cash flows that are solely payments of principal and interest

-Fair values of financial assets at amortised cost are not materially different to their carrying amounts, since the interest receivable on those assets is either close to current market rates or the assets are of a short term nature.
+Other financial assets at amortised cost The City classifies financial assets at amortised cost if both of the following criteria are met: - the asset is held within a business model whose objective is to the contractual terms give rise to cash flows that are solely different to their carrying amounts, since the interest receivable on those assets is either close to current market rates or the assets are of a short term nature.
 Non-current financial assets at amortised cost fair values are based on discounted cash flows using a current market rates.
 They are classified as level 2 fair values in the fair value hierachy (see Note 25 (i)) due to the observable